LogoLogo

 This guide describes how to match a liveness video with a reference photo of a person that is already stored in your database.

-However, if you prefer to include a photo ID capture step to your liveness process instead of using a stored photo, then you can refer to another guide in this section.
+However, if you prefer to include a photo ID capture step to your liveness process instead of using a stored photo, then you can refer to in this section.

 By this time you should have already implemented liveness video recording and liveness check.
 If not, please refer to these guides: